 Formatting and layout

-- Use a clearly legible font and font size (12 point is the most common size).
+- Use a clearly legible font and font size (Times New Roman is the most common font and 12 point is the most common size).

 - Use 1.5 or double line-spacing.

 - Keep the space between paragraphs consistent.
 Two styles are:

 - Do not indent paragraphs and leave a blank line between paragraphs.
 (This is the most common style.)

 - Indent the first line of each paragraph, but leave no spaces between paragraphs.